Six Tips for a Successful Fishing Trip with Kids in British Columbia

 Whistler Fun with Kids (Without Hitting the Slopes)

-Recently our family had the chance to head up to Whistler for a quick day trip.
-We don’t ski or snowboard, so we were looking for fun (inexpensive) activities we could enjoy off the slopes.
-With Easter coming up, here’s a day’s worth of Whistler fun with kids under 10, for under $40 – without ever setting foot on the mountains.
+Recently our family had the chance to head up to Whistler in the early summer for a quick day trip.
+We don’t ski or snowboard, so we were looking for fun activities we could enjoy off the slopes.
+Here are a few activities we enjoyed.

-Just south of the playground is a gazebo where we stumbled upon a performance by a high-school band.
-They covered a medley of Beatles tunes, and had us dancing in the streets.
-If you want to be sure to catch a performance during your stay, check out http://www.whistler.com/concerts/ and http://www.whistler.com/events/ to review what’s happening.
+Held near the Olympic Plaza a line-up of great musical talent entertains visitors all summer long.
+Bring a blanket and enjoy a variety of music that will have you dancing in the streets.
+If you want to be sure to catch a performance during your stay, check out http://www.whistler.com/concerts/ to review what’s happening

 We tried the chicken strips and fries, the pulled chicken sandwich with daily soup (yum!), and a twisted greens salad.
 With water for mom and dad and a small juice, this lunch clocked in at under $25 (plus tax and tip).
 Can’t beat that!

 Our trip ended there, but we were surprised to learn how many camping options there are nearby.
 In addition to a number of private campgrounds, there are several provincial parks and recreation sites within a short driving distance.
-Next time we’d consider the following nearby camping options and extend our stay:
+Next time we’d consider one of the camping options and extend our stay.

 Whether it’s a day trip or you end up spending the night under the stars, Whistler is an affordable year-round destination for families – even those that don’t ski!